RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

        - you have correctly inserted the Red Pitaya SD card and the Red Pitaya OS has been installed (Notice that Red Pitayas already comes with a pre-installed OS on SD cards.
 Anyhow, SD cards might get corrupted - in such case follow these instruction on how to :ref:`Prepare SD card <prepareSD>` to properly re-install Red Pitaya OS to SD card)
        - try to use another SD card
        - try connecting via a :ref:`serial console <console>` and check the boot sequence
        - if you have **Pavel Demin's Alpine Linux OS** image installed, this may indicate normal behaviour.
-The **status LEDs are normally turned OFF**, check the |red_pitaya_notes| for more information.
+The status LEDs are normally turned OFF, check the |red_pitaya_notes| for more information.

    #.
-If both the **green** and **blue** LEDs are **ON**, but the **red** and **orange** LEDs **stop blinking** a few seconds after the boot, only to **remain ON for about 2 seconds**, and then the cycle repeats.
+If both the **green** and **blue** LEDs are **ON**, but the red and orange LEDs stop blinking a few seconds after the boot, only to remain ON for about 2 seconds, and then the cycle repeats.
 This indicates that the **Red Pitaya is in a reboot cycle**.
 Notice that the red and orange LEDs always start blinking approx 10 seconds after the green and blue LEDs are turned ON.

        - Check your Red Pitaya board model.
-If you are using an **external clock** version, check whether the **external clock signal is properly connected** to the :ref:`E2 <E2>` connector.
+If you are using an external clock version, check whether the external clock signal is properly connected to the :ref:`E2 <E2>` connector.

 #.
 If the status LEDs are working normally, the Red Pitaya is properly booted.
 If you are unable to connect to it, this is most likely a networking issue:

     - Make sure your Red Pitaya and computer are both connected to the same :ref:`local network <faqConnected>`.
     - Consult the :ref:`connection guide <connection>` for advice.
     - Try using the recommended Google Chrome browser.
     - Disable any adblockers for the "rp-xxxxxx.local" website.
     - Try disabling the VPN, because it may be preventing the connection.
     - Type "arp -a" into the Comand Prompt or Terminal and look for Red Pitaya's IP.
 Then try using the IP instead of "rp-xxxxxx.local" in the browser's URL window.
     - If you are a Windows user, please look at the note below.

    .. note::